A General Framework for Learning Mean-Field Games: Experiments

 \section{Experiments}

 In this section, we report the performance of the proposed GMF-V-Q Algorithm and GMF-P-TRPO Algorithm with an equilibrium pricing model (see Section \ref{sec:examples}).
-The objectives of the experiments include 1) testing the convergence and stability of both GMF-V-Q and GMF-P-TRPO in the GMFG setting, 2) empirically verifying the contractive property of mapping $\Gamma$, and 3) comparing GMF-V-Q and GMF-P-TRPO with existing multi-agent reinforcement learning algorithms, including the Independent Learner (IL) algorithm \cite{T1993,hu2020evolutionary} and the MF-Q algorithm.
-Another set of experiments for the repeated auction model (see Section \ref{sec:examples}) is demonstrated in the short version \cite{guo2019learning}.
+The objectives of the experiments include 1) testing the convergence and stability of both GMF-V-Q and GMF-P-TRPO in the GMFG setting, 2) empirically verifying the contractive property of mapping $\Gamma$, and 3) comparing GMF-V-Q and GMF-P-TRPO with existing multi-agent reinforcement learning algorithms, including the Independent Learner (IL) algorithm \citet{T1993,hu2020evolutionary} and the MF-Q\footnote{Note that MF-Q is designed for global states and coupled local actions, while in our equilibrium price example we have coupled local (private) states and decoupled local actions.
+To suit this setting, we adapt MF-Q by replacing the mean-field action term with the mean-field state term.} algorithm \citet{YLLZZW2018}.
+Another set of experiments for the repeated auction model (see Section \ref{sec:examples}) is demonstrated in the short version \citet{guo2019learning}.